TREK Mansalay: Meeting the Hanunuo Mangyans

 She gets new raincoats, slippers, hygiene and mess kits

-We saw how much the kids appreciated the gifts.
-The teachers said that it was the first time they experienced something like that.
-They thought it only happened on television.
+The following day, we spent the morning preparing for the actual outreach.
+During the turnover, we witnessed the genuine appreciation of the kids for the gifts.
+The teachers expressed that it was the first time they experienced something like this, thinking such moments only happened on television.

-The turnover took more than an hour.
-We sang songs with them.
-We played games with them.
-We even had our names written in Hanunuo Mangyan.
+The turnover process took more than an hour, during which we sang songs together, played games, and even had our names written in Hanunuo Mangyan.

 Before we leave

-“All are equal before God.
-Let’s all walk together towards a beautiful future.”
+Fr.
+Ewald Dinter's words resonate: 'All are equal before God.
+Let’s all walk together towards a beautiful future.

 Other Good Travels